It's Banchero to Orlando: Magic grab Duke standout at No. 1

 ORLANDO, Fla.
-(AP) — Paolo Banchero has been insisting for weeks that he believes he’s the best prospect in the NBA draft.
+(AP) — Paolo Banchero never worked out for the Orlando Magic.
+He didn’t have to, either.

 Banchero averaged 17.2 points in his lone college season, along with 7.8 rebounds and was a third-team Associated Press All-American.
 There were roars from the crowd at Amway Center — Banchero’s new home court — when NBA Commissioner Adam Silver announced just past 8 p.m. that the Magic were on the clock.